 - supporting offenders in the community

-- making offenders aware of how their offences affect victims and the public.
+- helping offenders understand how their offences affect victims and the public.

-You would work with offenders before, during and after they are sentenced.
-You would often work in a field team, preparing court reports and supervising offenders in the community.
-You could also work in other settings such as prisons or approved premises (previously known as probation hostels).
+You’ll work with offenders before, during and after they are sentenced.
+You’ll often work in a field team, preparing court reports and supervising offenders in the community.
+You can also work in other settings such as prisons or approved premises - previously known as probation hostels.

-- interviewing offenders and other relevant people before sentencing
+- interview offenders and other relevant people before sentencing

-- preparing pre-sentence reports, to advise magistrates and judges on the most suitable sentence
+- prepare pre-sentence reports, to help magistrates and judges decide on the most suitable sentence

-- enforcing Community Orders - making sure that offenders attend regular supervision appointments and take part in group programmes or unpaid community work
+- enforce Community Orders - making sure that offenders attend regular supervision appointments and take part in group programmes or unpaid community work

-- running specialist group programmes to change offenders' attitudes and behaviour
+- run specialist group programmes to change offenders' attitudes and behaviour

-- providing reports and risk assessments to help prisons and parole review boards decide on early release
+- provide reports and risk assessments to help prisons and parole review boards decide on early release

-- working with prisoners about to be released
+- work with prisoners about to be released

 - work with victims of crime.

-In this job you would work closely with a range of other agencies such as the police, social services, substance misuse services and Youth Offending Teams.
+In this job you’ll work closely with a range of other agencies such as the police, social services, substance misuse services and Youth Offending Teams.

-You would normally work around 37 hours a week, Monday to Friday.
+You’ll normally work around 37 hours a week, Monday to Friday.
 You may sometimes need to cover nights and weekends, usually with time off to make up for working unsocial hours.
-You may be able to organise some of your own working patterns.

 You would have an office base but also spend a lot of your time travelling around your local area to attend community programmes, group sessions, prisons and court.